tazrian-amin/OptiMeal/README.md

 This project is developed for educational purposes as part of the CSE115 Lab Project course.

 **Our Story:**
-OptiMeal started as a simple solution to a daily problem we faced as students.
-What began as a C programming assignment became a passion project when we realized how many other students struggle with the same food ordering issues.
-We're sharing this code to help other students learn and to inspire solutions to real-world problems.
+OptiMeal started as a simple solution to a daily problem we faced as budget-conscious individuals.
+What began as a C programming assignment became a passion project when we realized how many people struggle with the same food ordering issues - overwhelming choices and no budget protection.
+We're sharing this code to help others learn and to inspire solutions to real-world problems that affect millions of people daily.

 ## 👥 Contributing